 The Association understands that emergencies and accidents happen.
-However, counselors need to be able to count on leaving their jobs promptly to take care of their commitments.
-Timeliness contributes greatly to a child's sense of security and belonging to the group, and it is a good standard to set.
+However, teachers need to be able to count on leaving their jobs promptly to take care of their commitments.
+Timeliness contributes greatly to a child’s sense of security and belonging to the class, and it is a good standard to set.

-A late fee will be added to the child's account and may be paid with weekly camp fees.
+A late fee will be added to the child’s account and may be paid with tuition.
 The fees charged for late pickup are as follows:

 |21 - 30 minutes late||$30 charge|